-To work with people with disability in Queensland, you must hold a
+To work with people with disability in Queensland, currently you must hold a

 Blue Card (working with children and young people) and/or a

 Yellow Card (working with adults with disability).
-Check your eligibility for these cards to assist you to make decisions.
+Checking your eligibility for these cards beforehand can assist you in making decisions.

 CareCareers, a not-for-profit initiative, has information about working in the disability sector, including job advertising, career planning resources and a practitioner network.
 The site also has information to assist you to determine if disability sector work is right for you, including a